Marine microbial symbiosis: Mechanisms of symbiosis

 Various mechanisms are utilized in order to facilitate symbiotic relationships and to help these associates evolve alongside one another.
 By using horizontal gene transfer, certain genetic elements are able to pass from one organisms to another.
 In non-mating species, this helps with genetic differentiation and adaptive evolution.
 An example of this is the sponge Astroclera willeyana which has a gene that is used in expressing spherulite-forming cells which has an origin in bacteria.
 Another example is the starlet sea anemone, Nematostella vectensis, which has genes from bacteria that have a role in producing UV radiation protection in the form of shikimic acid.
 Another way for symbiotic relationships to co-evolve is through genome erosion.
 This is a process where genes that are typically used during free-living periods aren't necessary because of the symbioses of the organisms.
 Without that gene, the organism is able to decrease the energy necessary for cell maintenance and replication.

 Types of symbiotic relationships

+There are a variety of symbiotic relationships: